Purely coclosed $\mathrm{G}_2$-structures on nilmanifolds -- II: Introduction

 In this paper we follow the same approach as in \cite{purely1} and determine which 7-dimensional indecomposable nilpotent Lie groups with nilpotency step $\geq 5$ admit a left-invariant purely coclosed $\Gtwo$-structure.
 In the positive cases, we provide an explicit example of a left-invariant purely coclosed $\Gtwo$-structure.
 In the negative cases, we consider obstructions to the existence of coclosed $\Gtwo$-structures.
 The results are summarized in Theorems \ref{5step-indecomposable-pure} and \ref{6step-indecomposable-pure}.
 In particular, putting together our results with those of \cite{purely1} and \cite{BMR}, we have (see Theorem \ref{thm:nice}): \begin{theorem*} Let $\fg$ be a 7-dimensional nilpotent Lie algebra. \begin{itemize} \item If $\fg$ is decomposable, then it admits a coclosed $\Gtwo$-structure if and only if it admits a purely coclosed one, unless $\fg=\fh_3\oplus\R^4$. \item If $\fg$ is indecomposable, then it admits a coclosed $\Gtwo$-structure if and only if it admits a purely coclosed one. \end{itemize} \end{theorem*} Here, $\fh_3$ denotes the Heisenberg Lie algebra.

-For the ease of the verification, we use SageMath worksheets \cite{Sage}.
+The computations are implemented using \texttt{SageMath} \cite{Sage}.
 For each of the Lie algebras there is a single worksheet.
-When the Lie algebra admits a left-invariant purely coclosed $\Gtwo$-structure, we provide the relevant forms, and the list of commands that verify that it is purely coclosed $\Gtwo$-structure.
+When the Lie algebra admits a left-invariant purely coclosed $\Gtwo$-structure, we provide the relevant forms, and the list of commands that verify that they define a purely coclosed $\Gtwo$-structure.
 In the negative case, we provide a commented worksheet with all the steps that show the obstructions.
 The SageMath worksheets can be found at \cite{worksheets}.

-{\bf Acknowledgements.} We thank Luc\'ia Mart\'in-Merch\'an and Vicente Mu\~noz for useful comments.
+{\bf Acknowledgements.} We thank Luc\'ia Mart\'in-Merch\'an and Vicente Mu\~noz for useful discussions.
+We also thank the anonymous referees and the editor for their valuable comments, which greatly improved the exposition.
 The first author is partially supported by the PRIN 2022 project ``Interactions between Geometric Structures and Function Theories''(code 2022MWPMAB) and by the GNSAGA of INdAM.